 The main things to consider when looking for a franchise brand are:

 - If the products or services that the brand sell go with your own personality and goals.
 Managing a restaurant franchise is not the same as managing a tree care or tree service franchise, not in terms of sales, customer service, investment, equipment, and more.

 - Your skills will also play an important role in deciding which brand to chose.
 Write down in a legal pad all your qualities and skills and maybe even what you want to learn from having a franchise.
 Don’t go chasing flashy brands in the industry, and always go with what you already decided after writing your own pros and cons.

 - Do your research.
 The franchise’s financial performance, which is available through its Franchise Disclosure Agreement (FDD), is going to be a key deciding factor as well.
 That document has the phone numbers and contact info for all of the franchisees, so you can call them up and ask them for objective information about the brand.

 - Your own financials will help you determine what kind of franchise is within your reach.
 Don’t overextend your finances just to get that big famous franchise you want.
-You might have to settle for something smaller, but will, in the long run, be much easier to manage and that means a better return of investment.
+You might have to settle for something smaller, but will, in the long run, be much easier to manage or operate and that means a better return of investment.

 - Just how much does a brand offer in terms of help starting up?
 Do they pay for your training?
 Uniforms?
 Do they take care of the marketing?
 Help you with your business loan?
 Just make sure you don’t go for the cheapest just for the sake of saving a few bucks.
 That might cost you more in the long run.